FabricTOC/FabricTOC/docs/RST_Preview/Peer_Commands.rst

   peer channel update

 These commands relate to the different channel operations that are relevant to a peer.
-For example, use the `peer channel join` command to join a peer to a channel, or the `peer channel list` command to show the channels to which a peer is joined.
+For example, use the ``peer channel join`` command to join a peer to a channel, or the ``peer channel list`` command to show the channels to which a peer is joined.

 `peer channel` flags
 ^^^^^^^^^^^^^^^^^^^^

-Each `peer channel` command has different flags available to it, and because of this, each flag is described in the relevant command topic.
-Follow the [links below](#reference) to understand these individual commands in more detail.
+Each ``peer channel`` command has different flags available to it, and because of this, each flag is described in the relevant command topic.

-The `peer channel` command also has a set of flags that relate to every `peer channel` command.
+The ``peer channel`` command also has a set of flags that relate to every `peer channel` command.

 .. code:: bash